 Cooking will lead to scratches and other marks, but with proper cleaning the products will remain in good condition.
 Nevertheless, once out of the box and in use, cookware will not always look brand new.

-You can expect your cookware to be reliable.
-To ensure top performance each time you use your cookware, regular cleaning is necessary.
-Improper care may affect how your cookware functions.
+To ensure that your cookware performs at its best each time you use your cookware, regular cleaning is necessary.
+Improper care affects how your cookware functions.

-To get the best out of your Happycall cookware, follow these simple steps to get the maximum satisfaction return!
+To get the best out of your nonstick cookware, follow these simple steps.